diegomarquez/game-builder-examples/game-builder/README.md

 ###### TODO List:

+- Mistake in font-data.js
+    - seed
+    - generator
+- Add src and assets folder to seed.
+- Typo in the bundle generated file.
+'This' should be 'These'

+- Try out all examples
+- fix error printer anchor generation
+- Assembler, error when trying to use Game Object without a renderer
+- Wrong module names in generator templates
+- Missing arguments in generator templates
+- Generator Templates to extend path renderer and bitmap-renderer

 - Annoying tasks
+    - Generate Errors page with mastache template, include all data in a JSON file.
+    - Generate links to corresponding documentation (titles and red text) while processing the template.

     - Consolidate file generation into single file with a single task
         - asset-map.js
         - config.js